 - Move up to Brownies - between their seventh birthday and seven years and six months.

 - Recommended time in Rainbows - three years.

 - Joining age - seventh birthday.

 - Move up to Guides - between their 10th and 11th birthdays.

 - Recommended time in Brownies - three years.

 - Joining age - 10th birthday.

-- Move up to The Senior Section - between her 14th and 16th birthdays.
+- Move up to Rangers - between their 14th and 15th birthdays.

 - Recommended time in Guides - four years.

 This section includes young leaders and any other members aged between 14 and 18.